darrenjcosborne/NextionSerialString/README.md

 # NextionSerialString

 ## Description
 A simple Nextion HMI library which computes string commands.
 The library is both a simple and powerful tool, easily modified to meet one’s needs.
-It was designed specifically for the esp32, but is compatible with other MCUs.
+Designed and tested on the esp32 - however it is compatible with other MCUs.

 Feel free to support my work!
 If you found this code useful and it saved you time and effort, send a small sum of appreciation (to the value you think it is worth) to my paypal, via this link: (https://paypal.me/ozzyimagesdonate)